 IT support service providers; and

-Other third-party service providers, for the purpose of tracking our customers’ use of the Site and the services.
+other third-party service providers, for the purpose of tracking our customers’ use of the Site and the services.

-These companies are authorised to use your personal information only as necessary to provide these services to us.
+These companies are authorised to use your personal information only as necessary to provide these Services to us.

 Merger or acquisition: When we need to transfer information about you if we are acquired by or merged with another company.
-If we are involved in a merger, acquisition, or sale of all or a portion of our assets, you will be notified afterwards via e-mail and/or a prominent notice on our Site of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information.
+If we are involved in a merger, acquisition, or sale of all or a portion of our assets, you will be notified afterwards via e-mail and/or a prominent notice on the Site of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information.

 Technologies such as cookies, beacons, tags and scripts are used by us and our partners, affiliates, or analytics or service providers.
 These technologies are used in analysing trends, administering the Site, tracking users’ movements around the Site and to gather demographic information about our user base as a whole.
 We receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.